DragonflyStats/NetworkX/normality/Normality.md

 For the purposes of this module, we will only use a special case of the 'Kolomogorov-Smirnov' test, known as the ‘ Anderson-Darling' test of normality.

-The ‘Anderson-Darling’ test can not be implemented directly in R. Using the test requires the installation of the nortest package.
+The **Anderson-Darling** test can not be implemented directly in R. Using the test requires the installation of the nortest package.
 We will look at packages in greater detail later in the semester.

 The null hypothesis of both the `Anderson-Darling’ and `Shapiro-Wilk’ tests is that the population is normally distributed, and the alternative